0mkarBhosale07/codedamn-hacktoberfest-2023/README.md

 If you need help learning about Hash Functions, check out it's documentation

 NOTE: Make sure you're exporting all the functions that you've created using ESM Syntax

+# Day 25: Creating JWTs

+Max just learned how JWTs work and implemented a rudimentary version of JWT verfication.
+However, there seems to be a very weird bug that Max is unable to solve, can you help him fix the issue.